mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

     }
 ```

-As we said in the previous article, the absence of any native support for monadic list-comprehension in Kotlin makes the code less readable if we use sequences of `flatMap` and `map` invocations.
-However, as we saw both for nullable types and for the `Option` type, Arrow gives us a nice DSLs to deal with the readability problem.
+As we said in the previous article, the absence of native support for monadic list-comprehension in Kotlin makes the code less readable if we use sequences of `flatMap` and `map` invocations.
+However, as we saw both for nullable types and for the `Option` type, Arrow gives us a nice DSL to deal with the readability problem.
 For the `Result`type, the DSL is called `result`:

 ```kotlin
 // Arrow SDK